OCRTOC/OCRTOC_software_package/README.md

 However, you should **NEVER READ THE OBJECT 6D POSES DIRECTLY FROM SIMULATION IN YOUR SOLUTION**.
 Violation of the rule will result in invalid scores.

 ### Challenge framework
 The OCRTOC for the MuJoCo simulation is built upon Gymnasium.
 The general framework of challenge consists of two components: an Agent (`ocrtoc_agent`) and a set of environment (`ocrtoc_env`).
 You should re-implement the agent named `MyAgent` located in `ocrtoc_agent/agent_builder.py`.
 You can change parameters in `agent_config.yml` to change task ID or object categories.
-To test language conditioned rearrangement tasks, set parameter as `"language"`.
-To test language conditioned rearrangement tasks, set parameter as `"pose"`.

 ## Evaluation
 The `run.py` is the entry point of evaluation.
 Each time you run `ocrtoc_gym/run.py` script, your agent will be automatically evaluated.
 The score will be written into `ocrtoc_gym/ocrtoc_env/result` folder.
 Besides, you can check evaluation result of a specific task in the `ocrtoc_gym/ocrtoc_env/evaluation` folder.